-Recent Highlights in Ocean Climate and Lower Trophic Levels for SA 0-1
+Recent Highlights in Ocean Climate and Lower Trophic Levels for Subareas 0-1

-- The ocean climate index in Subarea 0-1 above normal in 2021. - Mean initiation timing of the spring phytoplankton bloom in 2021 was the earliest of the time series. - Spring bloom magnitude (total production) was slightly below normal in 2021
+• The ocean climate index in Subarea 0-1 above normal in 2023.

+• Near-normal timing and intensity of the spring bloom in 2023.

 Figure 3.
 Annual anomalies of environmental indices for NAFO Subareas 0 and 1.
-The ocean climate index (A) for the period 1990-2020 is the average of 10 individual time series.
-These includes standardized anomalies of 4 SSTs time series, 4 temperature time series at 3 hydrographic stations and 2 air temperatures time series (see text for details).
-Spring bloom anomalies (B, C) for the 2003-2021 period are derived from four satellite boxes (HS, NLAB, CLAB, GS - see Fig. 2A for satellite box locations).
-Positive (negative) anomalies indicate late (early) bloom timing or magnitude above (below) the mean for the reference period.
+The ocean climate index (A) for the period 1990-2020 is the average of 7 individual time series.
+These includes standardized anomalies of 5 temperature time series at 3 hydrographic stations and 2 air temperatures time series (see text for details).
+Spring bloom anomalies (B, C) for the 2003-2023 period are derived from three polygons (NLAB, CLAB, GS - see Fig. 2A for polygon locations).
+Positive (negative) anomalies indicate late (early) bloom timing or bloom intensity above (below) the mean for the reference period.
 Anomalies were calculated using the following reference periods: ocean climate index: 1981-2010, spring bloom indices: 2003-2020.
 Anomalies within ± 0.5 SD (shaded area) are considered near-normal conditions.